 In summer 2015, the RSA used the EC Jahn Architectural Library Endowment to provide the full Adobe Creative Cloud software package to all faculty, staff and students.
 The school will provide this software on an ongoing basis thanks to this endowment.
-This endowment will also here on out cover the cost of backup file service to faculty and staff and other software needs for the school.
+This endowment will also continue to fund backup file service to faculty and staff and other software needs for the school.
 The Jahn endowment provides \$148,763 per year for books, software and publication production.